Stern-Lab/AccuNGS/docs/source/overview.rst

 for AccuNGS sequencing?
 If your experiment meets the following criteria, AccuNGS sequencing may be good for you!

-* If you want to identify alleles in a population of genomes as rare as 1:10,000.
+* If you want to identify alleles in a population that are as rare as 1:10,000.

-* If you intend to apply deep sequencing (reach coverage x1,000 and deeper).
+* If you plan to sequence deeply (reach coverage of x1,000 and higher).

-* If you don't expect too admixed population of many diverged genomes.
+* If your population is not very heterogeneous of many diverged genomes.
-  AccuNGS identifies variants that are relative to a central consensus sequence, which may be absent when many diverged genomes are present.
+  AccuNGS identifies variants that are relative to a central consensus sequence.

 .. warning::
     Since deep sequencing is usually obtained on short genomic regions, the software